Detection: MacOS Keychains Dumped

 Description

-Detects command-line attempts to access or dump macOS Keychain files.
-Adversaries may use native utilities or direct file access to extract plaintext credentials from Keychain databases located in ~/Library/Keychains/ or /Library/Keychains/.
-This technique is commonly associated with post-exploitation credential harvesting, where an attacker with local access seeks to escalate privileges or move laterally by obtaining stored credentials for applications, Wi-Fi networks, and system services.
+Detects command-line attempts to access or dump macOS Keychain data using native utilities or direct file access.
+This includes credential dumping via the security utility (e.g. dump-keychain -d), bulk certificate export using security find-certificate, and direct file copying of Keychain database files using utilities such as cat.
+Keychain files are located in ~/Library/Keychains/, /Library/Keychains/, and /Network/Library/Keychains/.
+This technique is commonly associated with post-exploitation credential harvesting, where an attacker with local access seeks to escalate privileges or move laterally by obtaining stored credentials for applications, Wi-Fi networks, system services, and certificates.

 1